New Dog, Old Tricks…

-John Wick, Chapter 2 (2017) starts with nice wee nod to the first movie, which I reviewed HERE.
+John Wick, Chapter 2 (2017) starts with a nice wee nod to the first movie, which I reviewed HERE.
 John Wick goes back – to Chapter 1’s bad guy – Viggo’s garage.
-This now run by his brother Abram (Peter Stormare, an actor I recently reviewed in Fargo (1996).
-We don’t see John Wick (Keanu Reeves) immediately, but with a similar great build up from the first movie with a non-exasperated again but from Abram.. this interspersed with Wick killing Abram’s henchmen in his own unique shoot on sight rampage.
+This is now run by his brother Abram (Peter Stormare, an actor I recently reviewed in Fargo (1996)).
+We don’t see John Wick (Keanu Reeves) immediately, but with a similar great build-up from the first movie with a non-exasperated again but from Abram.. this interspersed with Wick killing Abram’s henchmen in his own unique shoot on sight rampage.

 It’s a great action opening – with some great references – to this long-awaited part 2.
 So after claiming his now wreck of a car, Wick goes home to a new dog.
 Then we find out the reason for this mission.
 The car contains a birthday card that Wick’s late wife, Helen gave him.
 So Wick’s last revenge on the Tarasov family, we see him bury his guns in concrete once more.
 We the viewers, like Wick relax for an all too short time.
 Then the doorbell goes… and the ominous feeling we had from the first movie returns…

 It’s fellow hitman Santino D’Antonio (Riccardo Scamarcio).
 He asks if Wick can do a job for him to settle an old debt as he helped Wick leave his hitman career.
 Wick refuses with Santino setting fire to Wick’s home.
 Wick not losing a dog this time, but everything else he’s shared with Helen including his photographs with her.
 He then goes to talk to head honcho Winston at the Hitman Hotel, The Continental about it.